zerreat/web-crawler-api/README.md

 ## Installation

-To get started with this project, follow these steps:
+To get started with this project locally, follow these steps:

 1. **Clone the repository**:
 ```bash